flaviut/nim-by-example/content/content/procs.md

 ## Exporting symbols

 <!-- XXX Move into module topic -->
-Encapsulation is also supported, not by conventions such as perpending the name with underscores but by annotating a procedure with `*`, which exports it and makes it available for use by modules.
+Encapsulation is also supported, not by conventions such as prepending the name with underscores but by annotating a procedure with `*`, which exports it and makes it available for use by modules.

 ``` nimrod
 # module1: